Skip nav to main content.

 End of the Penny

 After more than 230 years, the United States Mint has stopped producing new pennies.
-This marks the end of the penny as the last circulating one-cent coins were pressed in November 2025.
+The last circulating one-cent coins were pressed in November 2025.
 Pennies are still legal to use, and there are billions already in circulation, but no new ones are being made.
-With the end of the penny, many consumers are wondering how it will affect their daily transactions.
+With the end of penny production, many consumers are wondering how it will affect daily transactions and what to do with the loose change they already have.

 Close-up of a single U.S. one-cent coin on a smooth tan background.